andrmayo/classics_library/README.md

 The process of disentangling the different record encodings, converting them to a csv serialization with utf-8 encoding, replacing all non-ASCII characters with html entity representations, and converting back to marc format is done by `process_libthing.py`.

+The final output file in marc format is `librarything_UMClassics_all.marc`.

 ## Test data

 A simple case, without complex subfield structures or base64 encoding, is the file `PGA-Australiana.csv` in this repo,